 5. Timeless Country

 Designed for an existing client who relocated to the USA, this grand Connecticut family house by Taylor Howes retains a sense of the quintessential English country manor, led, in no small part, by its double-height entryway and sweeping double staircase.
-The pedestal table is simply styled with a vase of pink blossoms and flanked with tall ceramic urns and upholstered fauteuils.
+The pedestal table is simply styled on a hallway rug with a vase of pink blossoms and flanked with tall ceramic urns and upholstered fauteuils.

 6. Iconic Additions